 The album’s big hit was of course Wuthering Heights, the song that created history in British music – the first song composed and performed by a female singer to top the charts.
 Kate Bush on the song: “I wrote it in my flat, sitting at the upright piano one night in March at about midnight.
 There was a full moon and the curtains were open, and every time I looked up for ideas, I looked at the moon.
 Actually, it came quite easily.
 I couldn’t seem to get out of the chorus – it had a really circular feel to it, which is why it repeats.
 I had originally written something more complicated, but I couldn’t link it up, so I kept the first bit and repeated it.”
 Powell brought rookie engineer Jon Kelly, who was assistant engineer for Geoff Emerick at AIR studios in London.
 Like his mentor who got his break with the Beatles about 10 years earlier, Kelly could not hope for a better initiation as a principal engineer: “I give full credit to Andrew Powell and the great musicians, who were very supportive, while Kate herself was just fantastic.
 Looking back, she was incredible and such an inspiration, even though when she first walked in I probably thought she was just another new artist.
 Her openness, her enthusiasm, her obvious talent — I remember finishing that first day, having recorded two or three backing tracks, and thinking ‘My God, that’s it.
 I’ve peaked!'”

 The great musicians Kelly mentions were all very familiar to Andrew Powell.
 Bass player David Paton and guitarist Ian Bairnson were both in the band Pilot and later joined the Alan Parsons project.
 Paton worked extensively with the band Camel in the 1980s and 1990s.
-Bairnson had success with Paul McCartney’s Mull of Kintyre and played on David Sylvian’s excellent 1987 album Secrets of the Beehive.
+Bairnson had success with Paul McCartney’s Mull of Kintyre and played on additional Kate Bush albums.
 The drummer on Kate Bush’s debut was Stuart Elliott who was part of Cockney Rebel and later worked with Powell on Year of the Cat and many of the Alan Parsons Project albums.
 He continued to work with Kate Bush on four more albums and hits including Babooshka, Running Up That Hill, Hounds of Love and Cloudbusting.
 Elliott later recalled the recording sessions: “The album The Kick inside was not at all demanding in any sense.
 It is one of very few albums I have ever done where there was instant chemistry between the whole band in response to Kate’s brilliant music.
 Kate made it very easy for us in that she performed the songs live on piano and vocal during all takes so following her and adding our own interpretation to her songs was all that was needed.
 Thankfully it just fell together without any verbal guidance from either Andrew or Kate.”

 Wuthering Heights is rather complex for a pop song, thus rarely covered over the years.
 The chorus has a rhythm that changes from 4/4 to 3/4, throwing off many unsuspecting listeners and musicians.
 Amazingly the vocals for the song were recorded in a single complete take without overdubs, a fit unheard of with today’s pop singers.